The wisdom of Dr. Seuss never gets old.

 4. Use context to understand the meaning of words you don’t know.

-When you first start reading in Russian, you won’t understand many more words than you actually already know.
+When you first start to learn Russian by reading, you won’t understand many more words than you actually already know.

 Don’t fret.
 Just use contextual cues to figure out what’s being written.